SmartBear/react-gherkin-editor/README.md

 This is a wrapper arround [React Ace Editor](https://github.com/securingsincity/react-ace) specially designed for Gherkin.

 - It includes a special theme for Jira based on ace textmate theme.
+- It includes a special theme for C4J.

 ## Features